getsafepay/safepay-docs/webhooks/02-webhooks-payload.md

 ## How to verify the signature

 Safepay will attach the signature to the request via the `X-SFPY-Signature` header.
 In order to verify that the request is indeed from Safepay, you should reconstruct the signature using your webhook secret.
 This should match the signature in the request.
-A demonstration in `node.js` is outlined below:
+Samples are presented below:

+### node

 ```
 const crypto = require('crypto');